 Both officials and players have come under ITIA scrutiny.
 The organization has issued numerous enforcement actions, including a recent ban on a tennis official from Bosnia-Herzegovina in December.

-Match-fixing in tennis is a significant issue, often driven by disillusioned players struggling to make a living.
-While insufficient awareness of the dangers and pitfalls of such behavior is a factor, the ITIA is committed to sanctioning criminal activities, as demonstrated by these recent actions.
+Match-fixing in tennis remains a significant issue, often driven by disillusioned players struggling to make a living.
+While there is insufficient awareness of the dangers and pitfalls of such behavior, the ITIA is committed to sanctioning criminal activities, as demonstrated by these recent actions.